...

 Why is Daily Calorie Turnover Important?

-Finally cutting too many calories from your diet will damage your metabolism and cause muscle loss.
+Finally, cutting too many calories from your diet will damage your metabolism and cause muscle loss.
 This will make it harder for you to lose weight in the future.
-Also it will make it easier to gain the weight back and a few extra pounds.
+Also, it will make it easier to gain weight and add a few extra pounds.

 How to Use Daily Calorie Turnover for Weight Loss